Rest and overnight stay at the shelter site MØNHYTTEN by Tøvelde, Søndersognsvej 42

-The site includes 2 shelters with a fire place and barbecue, several tables and benches, water post, renovation, soil toilet and plenty of space for pitching tents.
+The site includes a bonfire hut, 2 shelters with a fire place and barbecue, several tables and benches, water post, renovation, soil toilet and plenty of space for pitching tents.
 Firewood can be collected for a bonfire in the forest behind the shelters.

 ou are welcome to pitch your tent on the site, or to arrange yourself in one of the shelters - no reservation, first come, first served .............!

 The site is open all year round 24/7.
 There will be a certain amount of firewood available at the shelters.

 Under no circumstances may you cut down trees, break branches or remove twigs from the windbreaks.
 Use only the firewood located by the shelters, alternatively you can collect dry firewood in the forest behind the shelters - and only what has been felled / is lying on the ground.

 It is also expected

 that all visitors to the site clean up after themselves, use the waste containers, and take into account other visitors both in terms of noisy behavior and ball games on the site.

 The owners try, as far as possible, to make firewood available the season, which may only be ignited on existing campfire sites.

 In June 2021, a bonfire hut was built on the shelter site, which has since been very well visited.

 And a little about the trees